fortanix/rust-mbedtls/README.md

 ## Change of status

 We discovered that `mbedtls 3.X` is not thread safe and will not work properly with multiple threads.
-And new PSA approach does not match our needs.
-So we now decided to stay on mbedtls `2.28.X`.
-And state of this repertory is changed to maintenance .
-We will not accept more feature request.
+And the new PSA approach does not match our needs.
+So we now decided to stay on mbedtls `2.28.X`; and the state of this repertory is changed to maintenance.
+We will not accept any more feature requests.

 Related issue: [#320](https://github.com/fortanix/rust-mbedtls/issues/320)